Presenter Script | Streaming Next Best Experience

 Say this exactly

 The platform already has models.
 The harder problem is deciding the right experience for this viewer right now across home screen, player flow, and monetization surfaces.
-Redis is the operational context layer that makes that possible.
+Redis Iris is the context engine — the operational context layer that makes that possible.

 Redis RAM holds the hot session state.
 Redis Flex holds the broader viewing history, taste embeddings, and household graph.
 And the Redis Context Retriever sits below those stores, assembling the Viewer 360 — watch history, content affinity, and session context — and exposing it as structured tools for the decision engine.